 Retained Earnings.
 Retained earnings pertain to cumulative balance of the Group's results of operations, net of any dividend declaration.
+Unappropriated retained earnings represent that portion which is free and can be declared as dividends to stockholders while appropriated retained earnings represent that portion which has been restricted and therefore is not available for any dividend declaration.

-Other Comprehensive Income.
-Other comprehensive income pertains to the revaluation surplus, cumulative unrealized fair value changes on financial assets at FVOCI, and cumulative remeasurement gain (loss) on retirement benefits liability, net of deferred tax.
+Other Comprehensive Income (Loss).
+Other comprehensive income (loss) pertains to the revaluation surplus, cumulative unrealized fair value changes on financial assets at FVOCI, and cumulative remeasurement gains (losses) on retirement benefits liability, net of deferred tax.